!

 Decades left him decorated, if not decorous.

-That said, he had returned from Japan as a founder,
+He had returned from Japan as a founder,

 Just like the Mission House founders of old.